snehaa2632000/Drug-Ract/README.md

-# Predictive-Analysisi-Package
-Drug Drug Interaction Analysis in Python
+# Drug-Ract : Drug Drug Interaction Analysis in Python

 The datasets include the drug_matrix (Drug - Drug Interaction Matrix) and 4 Drug - Feature similarity matrices such as Transporter,Chemical Similarity (given by chem_sim).